Skip to Content

 One of the best ways to see the Puerto Nuevo is to get down below and look up to really get a sense of the scale of this spectacular piece of engineering.
 To reach the bottom of the El Tajo gorge, start in the pretty Plaza de Maria Auxiliadora square where there’s an unpaved road you can follow, which isn’t too strenuous but turns steep and rocky in parts.

 Along the way there are plenty of viewpoints where you can see the Puerto Nuevo from different angles, including a view of the waterfall below it.
-And once you’re at the bottom of the gorge you can follow the Guadalevín River or see ruined flour mills on the Carretera de los Molinos, which were destroyed by an earthquake in 1917.
+And once you’re at the bottom of the gorge you can follow the route of the Guadalevín River, or see the ruined flour mills on the Carretera de los Molinos which were destroyed by an earthquake in 1917.

 The Puente Nuevo as seen from the El Tajo gorge